Gaseous Dynamical Friction: a Numerical Study of Extended Perturbers: Simulation Data

 \section{Simulation Data}

-We are using haloes and sub-haloes from the IllustrisTNG-300 simulation box \citep{ja:nelson2018}, at redshift $z=0$, to assess the conditions in which simulated sub-haloes are found.
+We are using haloes and subhaloes from the IllustrisTNG-300 simulation box \citep{ja:nelson2018}, at redshift $z=0$, to assess the conditions in which simulated subhaloes are found.
 We select all host haloes in the mass range $10^{11}M_\odot$ to $10^{15}M_\odot$.
 For each host in this range, we then assign a sound speed.
 This sound speed is calculated from the virial temperature of that halo

 where $\mu$ is the mean molecular weight of the gas, $m_p$ is the mass of a proton.
 The virial temperature $T_\mathrm{vir}$ is found by assuming that the gas falling onto the virial radius transforms its kinetic energy into thermal energy.
 If we assume this produces an isothermal sphere, the virial temperature is given by